-INTPs (also known as The Logician or The Engineer) are probably the most pensive, conceptual, and independent among the 16 personality types in the Myers-Briggs Type Indicator system (MBTI).
+INTPs (also known as The Logician or The Engineer) are probably the most pensive, conceptual, and independent among the 16 personality types.
 That shouldn’t come as a surprise given that their Preferences are: Introversion, Intuition, Thinking, and Perceiving.

 INTPs only make up around 2.5% of the population, so they can be rare!
 Still, you might be lucky enough to have an INTP in your life (or be one yourself).
 These individuals bring unique insights, a sharp intellect, and a playful sense of humor to their relationships.
 They can also be a formidable part of any team because of their intuitive ability to dissect problems and create efficient solutions.
 But what exactly sets them apart?
 How can you tell if someone’s an INTP rather than another personality type altogether?

 Even without asking someone to take a personality test, you can look out for tell-tale signs that they’re an INTP.
 In this article, we’ll weigh INTPs against other personality types.
 Even personality types who only differ in one preference – such as INTPs and INFPs – can have very contrasting behaviors.
 Hopefully, by the end of this article, you’ll have a deeper knowledge of what makes INTPs so unique!